When the Arbiter is booted, it enters an Iddle state, trying to verify the status of the system.

 After the Arbiter enters Normal mode, it will wait until a Ready Message from each autopilot is received.
 Only then the Arbitration will start.

-If the Arbiter is in maintenance mode, the Arbitration will not start.
-Even if the Ready messages are recived.
+If the Arbiter is in maintenance mode, the arbitration will not start.
+Even if the Ready messages are received.

 Once arbitration starts, all autopilots are declared as alive by default, but it is possible that they are declared as Dead if a critical error is found.

 The Arbiter will declare an autopilot dead if one of the following incidences is found:

 One of the arbitration messages (including the Ready message) is not received for 0.1 seconds.

 A System Not OK error is raised on any of the autopilots, activating the FTS signal.